jayclassless/vcsinfo/README.md

 * Download from our [GitHub Releases](https://github.com/jayclassless/vcsinfo/releases).
 Every release will be available here with pre-built binaries for all the platforms we support.
-We'll also provide RPMs, DEBs, and SNAPs.
+We'll also provide RPMs and DEBs.

 * Homebrew.
 We provide a custom [tap](https://github.com/jayclassless/homebrew-vcsinfo) that allows Homebrew